Skip to main content

 • Timing is everything.
 It's a good idea to time your check-in process while you're testing and use that information to help with capacity planning.
 We also recommend that you time check-in during the event and make adjustments to staffing and equipment as needed.

 ⚠️ Caution!
-If you make changes to badge designs in the platform, be careful to publish them and then refresh each iPad or iPhone to finalize the changes.
+If you update badge designs in the platform, be careful to publish them and then refresh each iPad or iPhone to finalize the changes.

-If you've followed the process and timeline and learned from the training material linked throughout this article, you'll be ready when your first attendee arrives at the check-in table.
+If you've followed the process and timeline and learned from the training materials linked throughout this article, you'll be ready when your first attendee arrives at the check-in table.

 During and after check-in, review the Onsite Metrics page to make data-driven decisions around staffing and check-in times so your next check-in experience is that much smoother.